alitcaglar/alitcaglar/README.md

 # Hi there!
-I'm Ali Turabi Caglar 👋
+I'm Ali Caglar 👋

 I'm Ali, a **Full-Stack Next.js(React) Developer** with a background in nuclear engineering, currently working as a Desalination Plant Engineer.
 I'm passionate about building modern, scalable web applications and enjoy working with both front-end and back-end technologies.
 I'm always looking to learn and implement the latest advancements in web development.